pineal/pineal.github.com/about/index.md

 ##Education Background

-- MSc( EE on Multimedia & creative technology) in University of Southern California, U.S.
+- MSc on Computer Science in University of Southern California, U.S.
-- BEng( Electronics ) in University of Liverpool, U.K.
+- BEng on Electronics Engineering in University of Liverpool, U.K.

 ##Research Interests